Advice for First Timers

 Encourage good sportsmanship

-Drama – it happens sometimes with lots of girls spending lots of time together in a high pressure situation.
+Drama – it happens sometimes with lots of peeps spending lots of time together in a high pressure situation.
 Not a shocker.
 Be ready with calming words and encourage your dancer and team to be kind to each other and other studios.

 Plan for emergencies.